wl1390/Hygieia-Instruction/README.md

 dbhost=localhost
 dbport=27017
 ```
-The dbname, username, password need to match your custom database information.
+The dbname, username, password need to match your custom database information in mongoDB.

 Run this command in root directory.
 ```